Custody Factors the Court Must Address During a Custody Trial

 Championing Child Custody with Compassion and Commitment

 A custody trial involves many considerations, with the child's best interests at the forefront.
-At Shabbick & Associates, PC, we're here to guide you through this complex process, focusing on promoting a nurturing and supportive environment for your child's growth and development.
+At Law Office of Shabbick & Stehle, we're here to guide you through this complex process, focusing on promoting a nurturing and supportive environment for your child's growth and development.
 Remember, each family situation is unique, and understanding these key factors can help prepare you for a custody trial.
 If you are in the Bethlehem or Palmerton, Pennsylvania, area, or the surrounding areas of Lehigh County, Northampton County, Carbon County, or more, reach out to our firm today for support.